Wild animals in circuses

 The RSPCA believes that the use of wild animals in circuses is outdated and should be consigned to the history books.
 Could the 2017 Parliament be the one that finally delivers the long-promised ban?

 Although this number is relatively low, the impact on the welfare of the animals involved is significant.
-Scientific research has shown that circus life can have a harmful effect on the welfare of many species.
+Scientific research has shown that circus life can have a harmful effect on the welfare of many species, and the most commonly used wild animals are the least suited to this existence.
 Circus animals are kept most of the time in close confinement, often in abnormal social groups, exposed to forced movement, human handling and noise.

 A number of other countries have recognised this and banned the use of wild animals in circuses, including Austria, Belgium, Greece, Israel, Italy, Malta, Mexico and the Netherlands.
-Closer to home, the Welsh Government has recently announced plans to introduce their own ban, joining Scotland and the Republic of Ireland who already have bans in place.
+Closer to home, the Scottish Government has passed legislation on this matter and the and Welsh Government has recently announced plans to introduce their own ban.
+The Republic of Ireland introduced a ban at the beginning of 2018.
 England is falling behind.

 A ban on wild animals in circuses is an issue that enjoys high levels of public and political support, with successive opinion polls showing a considerable majority of the public back a ban and a commitment to deliver one being official policy of all the main political parties in England.
 This is not a controversial issue and action to tackle it is long overdue.